stanley121499/dstb-server/docs/22-ai-agent-prompts.md

 - **Agent H (integration + smoke test)**: may edit across folders only for final wiring and runtime verification (last step)

 Agents may read each other’s folders but should not edit them.

-## What can run in parallel

-These tasks can be executed in parallel because they touch different folders:

-- Agent 0 bootstraps the monorepo structure and root tooling
-- Agent A scaffolds API app
-- Agent B scaffolds web app
-- Agent C creates shared types/schemas package
-- Agent D creates initial migrations

-Important sequencing:

-- Run **Agent 0 first** (it creates the workspace/tooling foundation).
-- Then Agent A/B/C/D can run in parallel.
-- Run **Agent H last** to wire everything together and ensure it actually runs.

 ## What cannot run in parallel (or needs coordination)